 Ingredients

-• Optional: 1 can of white beans, drained and rinsed
+- Optional: 1 can white beans, drained and rinsed

 Directions

-3. Add the onion, carrots, potatoes, and celery to the pot.
-Sauté for about 5-6 minutes until the vegetables begin to soften.
+- Add onion, carrots, potatoes, and celery.
+Cook 5-6 minutes until they start to soften.

-5. Return the chicken to the pot and pour in the chicken broth.
+- Put chicken back in and pour in broth.
 Add thyme, bay leaf, salt, and pepper.
 Bring to a boil.

-6. Reduce heat to a simmer, cover, and cook for about 30-40 minutes, or until the chicken is cooked through and tender.
+- Lower heat to a simmer, cover, and cook 30-40 minutes until chicken is tender.

 Cooking Tips